 LaPine Ace HardwareSuccess Story

 The store also began facing increased competition from big-box stores in Bend, as well as online retailers Amazon and Home Depot.
-More and more shoppers are turning to online retailers and mobile technology for their hardware needs.
+More and more shoppers were turning to online retailers and mobile technology for their hardware needs.

 Running our advertising through the (monitors) works better.
 Instead of printing out all those ads, people can look at the screen and see what’s on sale.
 To me, it’s much more of an advantage.
 It’s the way business is running now.